-Through Florida KidCare, the state of Florida offers health insurance for children from birth through age 18, even if one or both parents are working.
+Through Florida KidCare, the state of Florida offers health and dental insurance for children from birth through age 18, even if one or both parents are working.

 Families who are not eligible for premium assistance may buy Florida KidCare (MediKids or Healthy Kids) at the “full pay” premium rate.